Kyle MacLachlan

-He has had prominent roles in television shows including appearing as Trey MacDougal in Sex and the City (2000–2002), Orson Hodge in Desperate Housewives (2006–2012), The Captain in How I Met Your Mother (2010–2014) and How I Met Your Father (2022), the Mayor of Portland in Portlandia (2011–2018), and Calvin Johnson in Agents of S.H.I.E.L.D.
-(2014–2015).
+In addition to Twin Peaks, MacLachlan has had prominent roles on television such as Trey MacDougal on Sex and the City (2000–2002), Orson Hodge on Desperate Housewives (2006–2012), The Captain on How I Met Your Mother (2010–2014) and How I Met Your Father (2022), the Mayor of Portland on Portlandia (2011–2018), Calvin Johnson on Agents of S.H.I.E.L.D.
+(2014–2015), and Hank MacLean on Fallout (2024–present).

-Early life
+Early life and education

-MacLachlan was born Kyle Merritt McLachlan (subsequently changing the spelling of his name to reflect his Scottish heritage), at Yakima Valley Memorial Hospital in Yakima, Washington.
+MacLachlan was born Kyle McLachlan at Yakima Valley Memorial Hospital in Yakima, Washington.
 His mother, Catherine (née Stone; 1934–1986), was a public relations director for a school district and a homemaker who was active in community arts programs.
 His father, Kent Alan McLachlan (1933–2011), was a stockbroker and lawyer.
-Kyle has Scottish, Cornish, and German ancestry.
-He grew up in Yakima, the eldest of three boys.
-His two younger brothers, Craig and Kent Jr., live in the Seattle area.
-MacLachlan graduated from Eisenhower High School in Yakima.
-His mother left his father when he was 17, and his parents divorced in his senior year of high school on 12 October 1977.
+Kyle has Scottish, German and Cornish ancestry.
+He grew up in Yakima as the eldest of three boys, alongside his younger brothers, Craig and Kent Jr. MacLachlan graduated from Eisenhower High School in Yakima.
+His mother left his father when he was 17, and his parents divorced in his senior year of high school.

 MacLachlan was introduced to stage acting by his mother when she became director of a youth theater program for teenagers that she helped set up in Yakima.
 She also sent him to piano lessons from the age of 9 to 14, when he also began to study classical singing.
-While in high school, he performed in plays and in class musicals, acting in his first play aged 15.
-For his senior year, MacLachlan played the lead role of Brindsley Miller in a production of Peter Shaffer's one-act play Black Comedy and also performed as Henry Higgins in My Fair Lady.
-In 1982, he graduated cum laude with a BFA in drama from the University of Washington (UW), as a student of the Professional Actor Training Program.
+While in high school, he performed in plays and in class musicals, acting in his first play at age 15.
+In his senior year, he had the lead role of Brindsley Miller in a production of Peter Shaffer's one-act play Black Comedy, and performed as Henry Higgins in My Fair Lady.
+In 1982, he graduated cum laude with a BFA in drama from the University of Washington (UW) as a student of the Professional Actor Training Program.
 He initially planned to major in business and also studied classical voice at UW, but changed his focus to acting.